CloudI/CloudI/README.markdown

-Configuration will require changing the value "host1" (and possibly "host2" which requires uncommenting ssh commands in the Makefile, adding more?) in both files.
+Configuration will require changing the value "host1" (and possibly "host2" which requires uncommenting ssh commands in the Makefile, adding more?) in all the files.

 The paths for Erlang and ErlWare need to be specified in the Makefile:
     ERLANG_PATH=/home/user/installed